priyatam/pie/docs/tech.md

 post_date: 07-21-13
 ---

-### How?
+### Tech

-Toolkit is built in Python using functional programming.
+Built using functional programming techniques.
 There is no state, no framework, just a single workflow that lets content creators, designers, and developers work in parallel.

-SammyJs will be used to create a single page.

 **Content** can be anything: blog-post, page, navigation, header, footer, wiki, sitemap, etc., The type can be identified by reading the content's metadata.